MauritzLM/product-preview-card/README.md

 - [css tricks flexbox article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - I like to use this article as a guide when I'm using flexbox.
 - [mdn responsive images guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - This guide describes the art direction problem (displaying a different image depending on the screen size) and how to use the picture element to resolve it.
+- [css tricks inclusively hidden article](https://css-tricks.com/inclusively-hidden/) - The article provides a ruleset to hide an element visually but not from screen readers.

 ## Author

 - Frontend Mentor - [@MauritzLM](https://www.frontendmentor.io/profile/MauritzLM)

+## Acknowledgments

+@MelvinAguilar gave feedback to my submitted solution.
+It helped me to make accessibility improvements and improve the desktop layout.